Running in Winter: A Guide to Keep Training Through the Cold

 The Golden Rule: Dress as If It Were 10°C Warmer

 The most common mistake runners make in winter is overdressing.
-When you start running, your body generates a lot of heat, and within minutes you go from shivering to sweating.
+When you how to start running, your body generates a lot of heat, and within minutes you go from shivering to sweating.
 The rule is simple: when you step outside, you should feel a little cold.
 If you are comfortable standing still, you are wearing too much.

 Rule of thumb: Check the outside temperature and dress as if it were 10 degrees warmer.
 If it is 5°C (41°F), choose clothing as if it were 15°C (59°F).
 You will be cold for the first 5 minutes, but after that you will feel just right.